 | ||Adult ||Youth (13-15) ||Child (8-12) |

-For complete beginners only and includes 6-day local lift pass, 6 days' equipment hire, 6 days' ski tuition or 5 days' board tuition and child helmet.
+For complete beginners only and includes a 6-day local lift pass, 6 days’ equipment hire (including helmet for children) and 6 days' ski tuition or 5 days' board tuition.

 Please be aware the use of helmets by those aged 14 and under is compulsory in all Italian resorts.